 Community Service Award

-Each year, the Junior League of Greenwich honors a local high school senior girl who exemplifies our mission and whose volunteer activities show a significant and sustained commitment to both community service and leadership.
-Our Community Council, which is comprised of the President Elect, the Community Director and all the project chairs, reviews the applications and votes on the winner
+Each year the Junior League of Greenwich presents a Community Service Award.
+The award recognizes an outstanding local high school girl who exemplifies our mission and whose volunteer activities show a significant and sustained commitment to community service and leadership.
+Our Community Council reviews the applications and votes on the winner.

 Stephanie stated in her application that she has found a way to "merge my passion for animals with my love of community service."
 Having always dreamed of becoming a veterinarian, receiving this scholarship makes it possible for Stephanie to enter an undergraduate pre-veterinary program.

 Congratulations again, Stephanie.
 The Junior League of Greenwich looks forward to watching Stephanie Williamson continue to make an impact in her community here and at college.

 Meei Hayashida from Greenwich High School is the 2012 Community Service Award recipient.
 Since her freshman year in high school, Meei has been an active volunteer at Abilis lending her time and talents year-round to the organization’s arts program including both visual and performing arts.
 She is the co-president of the Abilis Youth Board and Come Together at Greenwich High School, a program she initiated that allows students with and without special needs to dine together at lunch or gather in a Resource Room to foster understanding, compassion and respect between students.

 In addition to her work with Abilis and teens with disabilities, Meei has volunteered her time raising money for the Japanese Earthquake and Tsunami Relief Fund, serving as a youth leader at her church, working on the GHS yearbook, and acting as a peer mentor.
 She was the Town of Greenwich Youth Volunteer Award winner in 2011 and runner-up for the District Community Service Award in 2012.